Equities Analysts Issue Forecasts for CRISPR Therapeutics AG’s FY2024 Earnings (NASDAQ:CRSP)

-CRISPR Therapeutics AG (NASDAQ:CRSP – Get Rating) – Equities research analysts at William Blair issued their FY2024 earnings per share estimates for CRISPR Therapeutics in a report issued on Wednesday, February 22nd.
-William Blair analyst R. Prasad expects that the company will post earnings per share of ($6.11) for the year.
+CRISPR Therapeutics AG (NASDAQ:CRSP – Get Rating) – Equities research analysts at Chardan Capital issued their FY2024 earnings per share estimates for CRISPR Therapeutics in a research report issued on Wednesday, February 22nd.
+Chardan Capital analyst Y. Livshits anticipates that the company will post earnings of ($6.43) per share for the year.
+Chardan Capital currently has a “Buy” rating and a $123.00 price target on the stock.
 The consensus estimate for CRISPR Therapeutics’ current full-year earnings is ($8.21) per share.
-William Blair also issued estimates for CRISPR Therapeutics’ FY2025 earnings at ($4.12) EPS.

-A number of other equities analysts also recently commented on CRSP.
-Barclays reduced their target price on shares of CRISPR Therapeutics from $88.00 to $61.00 in a report on Wednesday, November 2nd.
-Credit Suisse Group dropped their price target on CRISPR Therapeutics from $78.00 to $65.00 and set a “neutral” rating on the stock in a research note on Wednesday.
-SVB Leerink boosted their price target on CRISPR Therapeutics from $75.00 to $76.00 and gave the stock an “outperform” rating in a research note on Monday, November 7th.
-Chardan Capital dropped their price target on CRISPR Therapeutics from $153.00 to $123.00 and set a “buy” rating on the stock in a research note on Wednesday.
-Finally, Oppenheimer dropped their price target on CRISPR Therapeutics from $110.00 to $102.00 and set an “outperform” rating on the stock in a research note on Thursday.
-Two analysts have rated the stock with a sell rating, six have given a hold rating and eight have issued a buy rating to the company.
-Based on data from MarketBeat, the company has an average rating of “Hold” and a consensus target price of $77.20.
+CRISPR Therapeutics (NASDAQ:CRSP – Get Rating) last issued its quarterly earnings results on Tuesday, February 21st.
+The company reported ($1.41) earnings per share (EPS) for the quarter, beating the consensus estimate of ($2.27) by $0.86.
+CRISPR Therapeutics had a negative return on equity of 31.85% and a negative net margin of 54,271.70%.
+The firm had revenue of $6.00 million for the quarter, compared to analyst estimates of $7.37 million.
+During the same period in the previous year, the firm earned ($1.84) earnings per share.
+The company’s revenue was down 53.5% compared to the same quarter last year.

 CRISPR Therapeutics Price Performance